packagist/private-packagist-docs/docs/security-monitoring.md

 <div class="row column">
     <div class="callout warning">
-        <p>Security monitoring is available for projects in your organization.
+        <p>Security monitoring is available for packages in your organization.
 To monitor your projects, you must add them to Private Packagist as packages, even if you do not intend to install them as a dependency.</p>
     </div>
 </div>